Aged Care - COVID-19

 - Processes should be put in place to ensure that residents are able to receive visitors safely.
 This includes appropriate screening of visitors upon entry to the RACF.

-- Visits should be conducted in a resident’s room, outdoors, or in a specific area designated by the RACF, rather than communal areas.
+- Where possible, visits should be conducted in a resident’s room, outdoors, or in a specific area designated by the RACF, rather than communal areas.

 - Physical distancing of 1.5m should be adhered to wherever possible.